ying-teaching/python-book/docs/ch01_introduction/notes/crash_course.md

 print(circumference)
 ```

+In Python, every data has a type.
+A type defines the valid operations associated with the data.
+For example, you can divide two numbers but cannot divide a number by a string.
+In the above code, `input` function returns a string.
+To get a float number from a string, you call the `float` function that converts a string into a float number.
+Of course, if the string is an invalid number such as `"abc"`, the program crashes.

 ### 7.2 `f-string`

 For the above simple program, we can make some changes and make it as a better Output,By adding `f-string`(formatted String Literals).